 Selected Student Supervising

 - Kňaze Adam – Transferability of Hate-Speech Classification Models Based on Deep Neural Networks.
 Defended 2020

 - Vejčíková Veronika – Automatic detection of deceptive text style.
-Ongoing
+Defended 2021

 - Bojkovský Michal – Semisupervised deep learning for medical desinformation detection.
-Ongoing
+Defended 2021

 - Vejčíková Veronika – Text generation with neural networks.
 Defended 2019